arjitkumarsingh/First-CodeIgniter-App/README.md

+# This is an example for news app
-# CodeIgniter 4 Application Starter
+## CodeIgniter 4 Application Starter

 ## What is CodeIgniter?